Find Grad Schools

 9 Yearly Graduations

 University of California - Irvine tops the list of the most popular school in the U.S. for criminology majors who are seeking their doctor's degree.
 Roughly 36,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The criminology program at University of California - Irvine awarded 9 doctor's degrees during the 2020-2021 school year.
-Around 56% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in criminology from UC Irvine.
+About 29% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 6 Yearly Graduations